Romney says he’ll ‘stay quiet’ on his 2020 presidential vote

 In 2016, Romney said publicly that he would support neither Trump nor Democratic nominee Hillary Clinton.
-He later said that he had cast his vote for his wife, Ann.
+He later said he had cast his vote for his wife, Ann.
+He told The Atlantic in February that he wouldn’t vote for Trump in November and would “probably” choose his wife again.

 Retired Gen. Colin Powell, who served as President George W. Bush’s secretary of state, took a stronger step away from Trump, telling CNN on Sunday that he would support presumptive Democratic nominee Joe Biden this November.
 Powell had said he voted for Clinton in 2016.

-Note: This story was first published on June 8, 2020.
-It was updated on June 9, 2020, to make clear that Mitt Romney had told The Atlantic in February that he wouldn’t vote for President Donald Trump.